Nutzzz/SpinnakerAdventure/README.md

 | ---------- | ---------- | -------------- | --- | -------------- | ---------- | ---------- |
 | color A2 | color A1 | num blocks A |   | num blocks B | color B1 | color B2 |

-So, returning to "Nine Princes" for our example:
+So, returning to *Nine Princes* for our example:

 ![screenshot](images/amb-c64-screenshot.png "Nine Princes in Amber for Commodore 64 screenshot")